Lord-Of-WuTang/Birhday/README.md

 1. Clone or download this repository.
 2. Open `index.html` in your browser to view the flyer.
-3. Edit the text or styling to fit your celebration theme.
+3. Edit the styling to fit your celebration theme.

 ## 🎂 Credits